Macrometacorp/docs/docs/cep/examples/enrich-data-with-collection.md

 #### Insert Data

-The `insert into` clause defines an output stream into which the enriched data is directed.
+The `INSERT INTO` clause defines an output stream into which the enriched data is directed.

 ```sql
 INSERT INTO EnrichedTransactionStream;